Mushroom-Daemon/doks/content/docs/1.5_Research/research_questions.md

 ***customer persona***
 * What does your typical customer look like?
 What do they want?
 * Why do they want it?
 Why do they want that?
 (Keep going)
-* When they reach out to you, are they feeling stressed, worried, uncertain, angry, or overwhelmed by anything?
+* When they reach out to you, how are they feeling?
+Stressed, worried, overwhelmed, excited, eager, uncertain, angry?
-* They need _.
-What’s in the way of them getting that---just having it easily?
+* What do they perceive is in the way of them getting what they want?
-* What is important about your product to current customers? (ask them)

 ***philo copy bit***